Abhaycl/CarND-Unscented-Kalman-Filter-2P2/README.md

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project reburic.

+On the path: https://github.com/Abhaycl/CarND-Catch-Run-Away-Car-UKF-Bonus-Challenge is the bonus challenge

 <!--more-->

 [//]: # (Image References)